-On January 24, 2022, the company announced a 5,000 m drill program at the Jesus Maria Silver deposit, with the objectives of 1) confirming the continuity of high-grade mineralization, 2) testing the continuity of the Jesus Maria zone down-dip to the south and along strike to the east and west of the current drill defined limits and 3) gaining further understanding on the mineralization of the Ag-Au Gully Fault zone.
+Management Discussion and Analysis For the Year Ended September 30, 2024 south and along strike to the east and west of the current drill defined limits and 3) gaining further understanding on the mineralization of the Ag-Au Gully Fault zone.
 Results have been reported since February 16, 2022, showing continuity of the high grade mineralization at the Jesus Maria and Gully Fault zones.
 Drilling by Capitan had expanded mineralization to about 800m of strike length; however, after consolidating the silver trend, 5 drill holes by Minera Fresnillo contained within that package, expanded mineralization to a 1,300m strike length.
 The zone remains open to the East towards the San Rafael zone and at depth along the entire silver trend.
 Additionally, a number of other silver targets remain to be drill tested such as JM North and JM South (underneath of the Capitan gold zone).
-Results have also confirmed the Gully Fault Ag-Au zone to be a
+Results have also confirmed the Gully Fault Ag-Au zone to be a NE-strike broad structure that contains narrower intercepts of high grade silver with gold.
+The zone, which could be an earlier pulse relative to Jesus Maria polymetallic mineralization (Ag, Au, Pb, Zn), also remains open on strike and at depth.